NicolasGuilloux/blade-shadow-beta/README.md

 ## Scripts

 The below scripts are meant to be run by your normal user, do not execute them as root.
 They will prompt for the root password if needed.
+There is no need to use the scripts if you are using the AppImage, and reciprocally.

 ### Arch Linux